Dollar hits 2-month low before US inflation data

 Markets are pricing in a 92% chance of a 25-basis-point Fed hike later this month, the CME FedWatch tool showed, but remain doubtful of further hikes after that.

-Saxo Markets strategists said traders were likely to continue to keep the odds for September and November rate hikes low if the core inflation rate decelerates as anticipated.
+Saxo Markets strategists said traders were likely to continue to keep the odds for September and November rate hikes low if core inflation does decelerate.

 Investor attention will also be on the Bank of Canada, with analysts expecting a second consecutive quarter-point rate hike at its upcoming meeting.